take a walk on the mind side

 To help you and the family explore the great outdoors, we have created an interactive nature scavenger hunt.
 Discover as many of the items on this downloadable list as possible and then create your own terrarium bottle.

 How, you might ask?
-Staff from our Community Wellbeing Service have created this handy guide on how to make a terrarium bottle, using a range of natural resources.
-There are plenty of great videos you can watch online to help you as well – have a look below:
+Staff from our Community Wellbeing Service have created a handy guide on how to make a terrarium bottle, using a range of natural resources.
+Check them out below.

 Top tip: You can use the materials picked up on your scavenger hunt to bring it to life.
 Nature doesn’t need to remain outside – let’s bring it into our own homes.